tomasferrarisenda/bootstrap-lab/README.md

   - OK
   - Complete with appropiate values
   - Save
-17. Create apiGradle pipeline.
+17. Create api-gradle pipeline.
 On "exercise" managed-controller go to New item:
   - Name: api-gradle
   - Gradle Docker Build and Deploy
   - Complete with appropiate values
   - Save
   - OK
+17. Create api-gradle-test pipeline.
+On "exercise" managed-controller go to New item:
+  - Name: api-gradle-test
+  - Gradle Unit Test
+  - Complete with appropiate values
+  - Save
+  - OK
 18. Create mariadb pipeline.
 On "exercise" managed-controller go to New item:
   - Name: mariadb
   - Docker Build and Deploy
+  - OK
+  - Complete with appropiate values
+  - Save
+18. (Optional) Create ominman pipeline.
+On "exercise" managed-controller go to New item:
+  - Name: omniman
+  - Maven Docker Build and Deploy
   - OK
   - Complete with appropiate values
   - Save